affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.GetAllInvoicesResults or ~affinda.models.RequestError`: GetAllInvoicesResults or RequestError, or the result of cls(response)
+`~affinda.models.GetAllInvoicesResults`: GetAllInvoicesResults, or the result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.create_invoice"></a>